 Brief Biography

-In addition to his research background, Dr. McLaren has over 20 years experience in the commercial sector, applying research ideas to practical problems using Artificial Intelligence techniques.
+In addition to his research background, Prof. McLaren has over 20 years experience in the commercial sector, applying research ideas to practical problems using Artificial Intelligence techniques.
 As Director of eCommerce Technologies at OpenWebs Corporation from 2000 to 2002, he led a group of engineers in the development of an intelligent inter-company (B2B) trading product.
 He was also the leader of many expert system projects during over 10 years working for Carnegie Group, Inc.

 Top citations to Bruce McLaren's Publications & Patents